 I compared the features of this safety razor to more expensive ones, as well as, less expensive ones and found it to be of high-quality for the price and an excellent value.

 A unique feature to this safety razor is the slanted head.
 Unlike a straight head, where the blade chops the facial hair straight down, the one on the Merkur 37C slants the blade, allowing it to slice the hair off at an angle.

 The head requires little pressure to get the job done.
 While the slant might be dangerous to beginners, as an experienced wet shaver, I find this feature very efficient.
 It removes all of my facial hair in just two passes, greatly reducing the amount of time and effort put into my shave.
 The slanted head also makes use out of old blades, which I would normally throw away.

-The Feather All Stainless Steel safety razor was the very first safety razor I ever bought, and now almost five years later, I still stick to this safety razor.
+The Feather AS-D2 All Stainless Steel safety razor was the very first safety razor I ever bought, and now almost five years later, I still stick to this safety razor.
 This is a top-notch razor regarding quality and longevity.
 It is hand crafted out of stainless steel, so you never have to worry about it tarnishing.